-A growing number of organizations are saying goodbye to their conventional analog premise-based analog PBX phone system, and hello to a cost-effective, feature-rich, and future-proofed hosted VoIP phone system.
+A growing number of organizations are saying goodbye to their conventional analog premise-based PBX phone system, and hello to a cost-effective, feature-rich, and future-proofed hosted cloud phone system.

 Here are the key reasons why they’re saying farewell to their premise-based system — and not looking back: